zouzhekang/YJYpaper/README.md

 >For example, the "Immediate Arrest Act" issued by some countries and regions

-**Analysis**: No documented "Immediate Arrest Act" related to domestic violence exists in international legal frameworks.
-This appears to be a misrepresentation of mandatory arrest laws.
+There is no documented law concerning domestic violence that is titled the "Immediate Arrest Act."
+This appears to be a misrepresentation of "Mandatory Arrest Laws."

 2. Content fabrication (fifth line of page 2):

 >And in 2001, with the promulgation and publicity of the "Divorce Law"

-The paper mentions the promulgation of a “Divorce Law” in 2001 in China.
+The paper mentions the promulgation of a "Divorce Law" in 2001 in China.
 No such law exists, indicating fabricated content.

 3. Data fabrication (Figure 2.1 on page 14):